Manager profile

 Honours: League Championship 1985/86, 1987/88, 1989/90; FA Cup 1986, 1989; Manager of the Year 1986, 1988, 1990

-Kenny Dalglish was the first player-manager in the English game and had also to deal with Liverpool's ban in Europe.
+Kenny Dalglish became the first player-manager in the club's glorious history and also had to deal with Liverpool's ban in Europe.
 It wasn't the easiest of tasks but Dalglish was modest and somewhat prophetic: "I would be the first to realise if I wasn't good enough and then I would confront it."

 Dalglish was ably assisted by Paisley in his first two years.
 Virtually the first thing he had to do was replace the victorious fullbacks of the Paisley era, Phil Neal and Alan Kennedy with Nicol and Beglin.
 Kenny also decided to change the team's playing style using the Big Dane Jan Molby as a sweeper.
 Man Utd looked like running away with the league but Liverpool caught up with them and none other than the boss himself secured the title in the last league game of the season vs Chelsea at Stamford Bridge.
 Liverpool celebrated the double by beating Everton 3-1 in the FA cup final and Dalglish had already written a new chapter in Liverpool's history.
 Liverpool turned out empty handed for only the third time in 15 years at the end of the following season.